-- study (Study) An optimized study. - evaluator (BaseImportanceEvaluator / None) An importance evaluator object that specifies which algorithm to base the importance assessment on.
-Defaults to FanovaImportanceEvaluator. - params (list[str] / None) A list of names of parameters to assess.
-If None, all parameters that are present in all of the completed trials are assessed. - target (Callable [[FrozenTrial], float] / None) A function to specify the value to display.
+- params (list[str] / None) A list of names of parameters to assess.
+If None, all parameters that are present in all of the completed trials are assessed. - target (Callable[[FrozenTrial], float] | None) A function to specify the value to display.
 If it is None and study is being used for single-objective optimization, the objective values are plotted.
+For multi-objective optimization, all objectives will be plotted if target is None.

-Note: Specify this argument if study is being used for multi-objective optimization.
-For example, to get the hyperparameter importance of the first objective, use target=lambda t: t.values[0] for the target parameter.
+Note: This argument can be used to specify which objective to plot if study is being used for multi-objective optimization.
+For example, to get only the hyperparameter importance of the first objective, use target=lambda t: t.values[0] for the target parameter.